Sam-Gartenstein/Lights-Camera-ReAction/README.md

-# 🎬 Lights, Camera, ReAction Functions
+# 🎬 Lights, Camera, ReAction

 This notebook builds a full **sitcom script generation pipeline** powered by **ReAct-based agents** — a powerful framework that combines **reasoning** (thinking through a problem) with **acting** (taking structured steps).